 We last featured Dean Stott after he completed the record for the Fastest time to cycle the length of South America (Cartagena to Ushuaia), covering 6,000 miles in just 48 days.

-After facing brutal conditions and grueling terrain between Ushuaia in southern Argentina and Cartagena in northern Colombia, the 40-year-old’s next mission was to take on the Fastest cycle journey of the Pan-American Highway.
+After facing brutal conditions and gruelling terrain between Ushuaia in southern Argentina and Cartagena in northern Colombia, the 40-year-old’s next mission was to take on the Fastest cycle journey of the Pan-American Highway.

 While the former UK Special Forces soldier was prepared to cycle 22,000 kilometres through 14 countries, by the time he reached his end goal of Prudhoe Bay, Alaska, USA, he had an additional incentive to hurry his pace.